tcsai/hallucinated_reference_checker/README.md

 ## How does it work?

 1. Insert the script in a folder with the pdf(s) you want to check.
-2. add the name of the pdf in question to `pdf_name`
+2. Add the name of the pdf in question to `pdf_name`
-3. add the page range where the references are found to `references_page_range`
+3. Add the page range where the references are found to `references_page_range`
 4. Run script

 This will open a FireFox browser for you.
-Keep an eye out for catchas - you'll have to fill these in yourself to circumvent them, at least for now.
+Keep an eye out for captchas - you'll have to fill these in yourself to circumvent them, at least for now.
 The script gets the citation of the top Google Scholar result in APA form, and print it so you can compare the pdf's citation with it.
 It waits for your input keys to continue to the next citation.

 6. Press ENTER if the citation matches/looks fine
 7. Press N or some other key if something seems suspicious.